grafana/loki/docs/sources/logql/_index.md

 ##### pattern

-The pattern parser allow to explicitly extract fields from your log lines by defining a pattern expression which matched how the log line is.
+The pattern parser allow to explicitly extract fields from your log lines by defining a pattern expression which matches how the log line is structured.

 For example the following nginx log line: